50Fifty/SC1015-Mini-Project/README.md

 - Implementing Multivariate Linear Regression model

 ## Closing Remarks
-We would like to take this time to thank our tutor, Liu Di Kai for his patience and guidiance in this project.
+We would like to take this time to thank our tutor, Liu Di Kai for his patience and guidance in this project.

 ## External Links, References & Inspirations